Copper mining in the United States: Vermont

 A number of copper mines operated in Orange County from 1809 to 1958.
 At least five copper mines operated along a belt 20 miles long and oriented NNE-SSW.
 Until the opening of the Michigan copper district in 1844, Vermont was the leading copper-producing state.
 The ore was chalcopyrite with pyrite and pyrrhotite in sericite schist host rock.

 The Elizabeth deposit was discovered in 1793 and started mining in 1809 as the first copper mine in the state; it was also the last copper mine to operate in the state when it closed in 1958.
 The Elizabeth mine is now a federal Superfund site due to acid mine drainage.

 Virginia

 The Virginian mining district in Halifax and Charlotte Counties in southern Virginia produced about 750,000 pounds of copper from numerous mines.
 Copper-bearing quartz veins occur in greenstone schist along a narrow belt stretching four miles NNE-SSW from Keysville on the north to Virgilina on the North Carolina border.
 The Barnes mine is reported to have produced some copper in the early 18th century, but the major productive era for the district was the late 19th century to 1917.

 The Toncrae deposit near Floyd was mined for iron (from the gossan) from about 1790–1850.
-Copper was mined from 1854–1855, 1905–1908, and 1938–1947.
+Copper was mined from 1854 to 1855, 1905–1908, and 1938–1947.
 The deposit is a massive sulfide, composed mainly of pyrrhotite and magnetite.
 The main copper ore minerals are chalcocite and covellite.